projectcalico/calico/README.md

 are associated with which service accounts.
 Since our attack pod has an IP not associated with the account summary service account we disallow the connection.

+## Known Limitations

+This is an early access preview and it has not been fully integrated with all aspects of Calico.
+In particular

+ - Only GlobalNetworkPolicies are supported.
+Calico NetworkPolicy objects cannot yet be used for Application Layer Policy
+ - Only `Allow` rules are fully supported.
+The demo supports whitelisting traffic with allow rules.
+More advanced use cases like mixing `Allow` and `Deny` rules are not yet supported.
+ - The decision engine queries the Kube API Server on every request.
+This is fine for small test applications, but will not scale to large clusters.
+Future versions will integrate with the API sync functionality in `calico-node`.

 ## FAQ